-Our approach is similar to Fershtman and Gneezy and List in that we utilize economic experiments to gather information otherwise not readily available in economic transactions.
+Our approach is similar to List (2006) in that we look at discrimination in sorting and to Fershtman and Gneezy and List (2004) in that we utilize economic experiments to gather information otherwise not readily available in economic transactions.
 To directly test for alternative theories of discrimination, our approach is different in that we use the same game and manipulate the information available to subjects.
-We adopt this approach because all theories of statistical discrimination contend that discrimination is a reaction to imperfect information.
-That is, more information should eliminate any evidence of discrimination if discrimination is not taste-based.
+Previous approaches indirectly test for statistical discrimination since no payoff-relevant information is provided to subjects.
+We adopt this approach because theories of statistical discrimination contend that discrimination is a reaction to imperfect information.
+More information could eliminate any evidence of discrimination or confirm stereotypes.
+This is why breaking the correlation between appearance and performance is so important.
+By creating a counterfactual on expected behavior, if discrimination remains, it must be tastebased.

 Our approach has some advantages.
-First, by keeping the game constant we reduce the possibility of treatment effect biases or lack of comparability between strategic games and allocation exercises.
-Second, even in the absence of treatment effects, it is not clear if the presence or absence of discrimination found in allocation exercises is the relevant information on preferences in the strategic environment we study.
+First, by keeping the game constant we reduce the possibility of experimental treatment effect biases or lack of comparability between strategic games and allocation exercises.
+Second, even in the absence of experimental treatment effects, it is not clear if the presence or absence of discrimination found in allocation exercises is the relevant information on preferences in the strategic environment we study.
 For instance, people might be indifferent to the race of those receiving their charity but not indifferent to the composition of their neighborhood.
 A person might be willing to pay a premium to live in a homogenous neighborhood and simultaneously give to charities that target groups different than their own.
+For this reason, we directly test for discrimination in the sorting task.

 Our experiment is based on a series of repeated public good games with a surprise group formation stage before playing the last rounds of the public goods game.
 In the surprise group formation stage subjects are allowed to rank potential partners using an incentive-based mechanism.
 It is in this stage where information availability is manipulated.
 Subjects are shown the average past behavior of potential partners, the photo of potential partners or both.
-Finally, since behavior is highly correlated with appearance, we induce behavior to break this correlation and test the effect of information when behavior is unusual.
-This treatment makes information on appearance a poor predictor of behavior and therefore irrelavant under the null hypothesis of statistical discrimination.
+Finally, since behavior could be highly correlated with appearance, we induce behavior to break this correlation and test the effect of information when behavior is unusual.
+This treatment makes information on appearance a poor predictor of behavior and therefore irrelayant under the null hypothesis of statistical discrimination.1 Note that taste-based discrimination theories would have a hard time explaining why people disregard information on appearance once the relevant information on performance is available.
+That is, we argue that regardless of the fact that a subject's beliefs on future behavior might be correct or not or observed by the researcher or not, taste-based discrimination should be immune to information on performance.
+We consider this approach - manipulating information and performance to test the nature of discrimination - to be one of the strengths of our design since measuring expectations is not a trivial task (see Manski, 2004).